Biomedical Sciences PhD Program Details

 By the third year, students are in the laboratory full-time conducting their dissertation research.
 The average time to graduation for biomedical sciences PhD students at the College of Medicine is 5.5 years, which is the same as the national average.

-Curricular TracksCurricular tracks in the Biomedical Sciences PhD include a BMS Program track, as well as four option tracks.
+Curricular TracksCurricular tracks in the Biomedical Sciences PhD include a BMS Program track, as well as five option tracks.